ShubhangiSakunde/Reports/ISE/ShubhangiSakunde_21142637_Report.md

 6. System Performance and Scalability: Lack of professionalism in code design and implementation can result in poor system performance and scalability issues.
 This can cause disruptions in service, loss of productivity, and financial losses for organizations relying on the software.
 7. Ethical Decision Making: If the code does not incorporate ethical decision-making processes or fails to consider the potential social impact of its functionality, it can result in unintended consequences and harm to individuals or communities.

-2. **Two suggestions to avoid ethical and professional issues in the software proposed in this assignment, based on ACS or IEEE-CS Ethical guidelines, are:**
+**2. Two suggestions to avoid ethical and professional issues in the software proposed in this assignment, based on ACS or IEEE-CS Ethical guidelines, are:**
 1. Ethical Consideration: Conduct an ethical analysis of the software project to identify and address potential ethical issues.
 This involves considering the impact of the software on users, society, and the environment.
 Implement privacy protection measures, data encryption, and secure handling of user information to safeguard privacy.
 Ensure transparency in how user data is collected, used, and stored, and provide clear consent mechanisms.
 2. Professionalism and Quality Assurance: Follow professional software development practices, including code reviews, unit testing, and continuous integration, to ensure code quality and reliability.
 Adhere to industry standards and best practices to design modular, maintainable, and scalable code.
 Implement version control to track changes and maintain code integrity.
 Prioritize user experience, accessibility, and inclusivity by considering diverse user needs and following accessibility guidelines.

 By incorporating these suggestions, the software project can promote ethical and professional conduct, mitigate potential harms, and enhance user trust and satisfaction.

-8. **Discussion**
+# **Discussion**

    Users of the programme can input a country name, a season of the year, and a month to display an image appropriate for the selected season.
 The opportunity to learn about seasons around the world is provided by this interactive and visually appealing project.
 The programme improves the quality and usability of the displayed photos by including a user-friendly interface and taking into account variables like the month.
 Error management for invalid inputs and enhancing the program's functioning by adding more details about each season are examples of potential areas for improvement.

    The programme mentioned seeks to give users knowledge about the variation in temperature between one city.
 The programme detects whether a temperature difference between one city surpasses 5 degrees Celsius and produces the necessary output after receiving the names of the one city and their respective temperatures.
 This project puts a strong emphasis on usability and aids users in quickly determining temperature differences across sites.
 But there are certain areas that may be improved, such managing errors for incorrect inputs and adding extra features like unit conversion options.
 Overall, this programme is helpful for comparing temperatures and has the potential to be improved to offer a more thorough examination of temperature.